freenas/freenas-docs/userguide/storage.rst

 #ifdef truenas
-.. note:: When the system has :ref:`High Availability (HA) <Failover>` active, pools cannot be exported or destroyed.
+.. note:: :ref:`High Availability (HA) <Failover>` must be disabled when exporting the last pool on %brand%.

 #endif truenas